Please wait

 Its history spans Poland, Germany, Austria and Alsace, which explains its multiple spellings: kougelhopf or kouglof.
 It first appeared in Alsace in the 18th century, probably thanks to the pastry chefs of King Stanislas of Lorraine.
 Still baked in traditional Alsatian clay molds, the brioche-like dough is enriched with raisins macerated in a local spirit, and whole almonds are inserted in the bottom of the mold before baking.
 A classic that's been reinterpreted time and again.

-Olivier Nasti, Levain, Boulangerie du Chambard,
+Olivier Nasti, Levain, Boulangerie du Chambard, Kaysersberg

 Joël Defives, Boulangerie Baptiste, Paris

 A kouglof prepared on natural sourdough by the MOF baker.
 "I prepare the dough the day before, because kouglof requires a long fermentation process.
-What's different about the traditional kouglof is that I put it in a syrup like a Baba to give it softness and conservation.
-I also add a little honey and fermented dough to the dough in preparation, to give it strength", explains Joël Defives.
+What's different about traditional kouglof is that I dip it in a syrup like a Baba to give it softness and conservation.
+I also add a little honey and fermented dough to the dough to give it strength", explains Joël Defives.
 There's no alcohol here, just grapes macerated in plain syrup.
 On top, as tradition dictates, are whole, unhulled almonds and a touch of powdered sugar.
 A kouglof available all year round, exclusively at weekends.

 "My father made his first iced kouglof in 1963, but he didn't patent it.
 Today, everyone in the region makes it in their own way.
 Ours, whose recipe is unchanged, is made with lead ice cream - a creamy custard flavored with alcohol - and raisins. and grapes macerated in Alsatian stone fruit alcohol (quetsche, cherry, morello cherry, mirabelle) and a little Kirsch. "says Christine Ferber.
 To mimic the look of a traditional Kouglof, it is sprinkled with bitter cocoa powder.
 To taste it is to adopt it!

-Stéphane Vandermeersch, Paris
+Stéphane Vandermeersch, Boulangerie Vandermeersch, Paris

-Pascal Hainigue Auberge de l'Ill, Illhaeusern (68)
+Pascal Hainigue Auberge de l'Ill, Illhaeusern

 These news might interest you